-441 - AP UNITED STATES HISTORY 12 (Weighted Course)

-Prerequisite - AP United States History 11
+1 - AP UNITED STATES HISTORY 12 (Weighted Course) Meets 5 Times/Week - 1 Credit - Grade 12 Prerequisite - AP United States History 11 By recommendation process

 This course is weighted for purposes of determining the honor roll and class rank.
 This course will examine United States history in the last four (4) of nine (9) chronological periods, 1865 - present, along with seven different themes and historical analysis skills.
 The course content is prescribed by the College Board to prepare students to take the AP United States History test in the spring of the conclusion of the second year of the course.
 Students are strongly encouraged to take the AP test that is used for college placement and/or Credit, depending upon the choice of college and area of collegiate study.
 Selection is initiated by recommendation.